chainpoint/chainpoint-js/README.md

 #### Description

 Use this function to submit an Array of hashes, and receive back the information needed to later retrieve a proof for each of those hashes using the `getProofs()` function.

-By default hashes are submitted to Gateways to help ensure a proof will become available at the appropriate time.
-Only one such proof need be permanently stored, the others provide redundancy.

 #### Arguments